-Citi Rewards Card is the best miles-earning shopping card on the market for consumers who regularly spend on fashion and apparel.
+Citi Rewards Card is the best shopping card on the market for consumers who spend on fashion and apparel.
 Consumers who love keeping up with the latest trends and enjoy the flexibility of shopping anywhere, anytime, will especially benefit.
-Citi Rewards Card leads the market by offering 4 miles (10 points) for every S$1 spend on clothes, bags, or shoes both locally and overseas.
-In addition, shoppers earn miles both online and offline, including at department stores, for purchases with any merchants in the category, while most other shopping cards limit earning potential by location or merchant.
+Citi Rewards Card offers 4 miles (10 points) for every S$1 spend on clothes, bags, or shoes both locally and overseas.
+In addition, shoppers earn miles both online and offline, including at department stores.
 Although Citi Rewards Card's general earn rate is fairly low at 0.4 miles per S$1 spend, consumers who spend mostly on shopping will greatly benefit from its high earning potential and flexibility within that spend category.

 What Makes Citi Rewards Card Stand Out